PimWagemans09/FWLedMatrixLib/README.md

 + \*\*\*\*: The LED matrix will not respond normally to commands until the game is quit.

 ### Getting a response
-NOTE: the response is always 32 bytes long even if the table below says it only responds with 1 byte, the rest ov the bytes will just be 0x00.
+NOTE: the response is always 32 bytes long even if the table above says it only responds with 1 byte, the rest of the bytes will just be 0x00.

 ```c++
 #include "FWLedMatrixLib/fw_led_matrix.h"